Bogdanp/racket-sameday/README.md

 # sameday

-A Racket client for the [Sameday].
+A Racket client for the [Sameday] API.

 ## License